jiftechnify/strfrui/README.md

 ### Using Combinators to Compose Multiple Sifters

 strfrui offers ways to compose multiple event-sifters together, called "combinators".
-They combine sifters and make a single big sifter.
+They can be used to make a single complex sifter logic from small parts.

 The code below shows the usage of these combinators: